H-DNA/MPiSC/report/chapters/background/index.typ

 = Background <background>

 This chapter provides various information about the terminology referenced throughout this thesis.
 To motivate the discussion of MPSC queues in @mpsc-queue, we first discuss two irregular applications in @irregular-applications.
-Next, we discuss about what it means for a concurrent algorithm to be correct in @correctness-condition and the progress guarantee characteristics of concurrent algorithms in @progress-guarantee.
+Next, we decide what it means for a concurrent algorithm to be correct in @correctness-condition and the progress guarantee characteristics of concurrent algorithms in @progress-guarantee.
 From there, we decide to design linearizable non-blocking distributed MPSC queues.
 Therefore, we are concerned with the tools needed to design non-blocking algorithms in @atomic-instructions and the issues that arise in this design process such as ABA problem and safe memory reclamation problem in @issues.
 We finally introduce the practical libraries to help us realize non-blocking distributed MPSC queues in @mpi, @pure-mpi and @bclx-library.

 == Irregular applications <irregular-applications>

-MPSC queues (@mpsc-queue) and therefore, their applications are of the class of irregular applications.
-Therefore, we first discuss irregular applications in this section.
+MPSC queue (@mpsc-queue) and its applications belong to a class called irregular applications.
+Designing irregular applications needs to take into account their special properties, which motivates @mpi, @pure-mpi, @bclx-library.
+Therefore, before we discuss MPSC queue in @mpsc-queue, we explain the term "irregular application" in this section.

-Irregular applications are a class of programs particularly interesting in distributed computing.
+Irregular applications @feo2011irregular are a class of programs particularly interesting in distributed computing.
 They are characterized by:
 - Unpredictable memory access: Before the program is actually run, we cannot know which data it will need to access.
 We can only know that at run time.
 - Data-dependent control flow: The decision of what to do next (such as which data to access next) is highly dependent on the values of the data already accessed, hence the unpredictable memory access property because we cannot statically analyze the program to know which data it will access.
 The control flow is inherently engraved in the data, which is not known until runtime.
-Irregular applications are interesting because they demand special techniques to achieve high performance.
-One specific challenge is that this type of application is hard to model in traditional MPI APIs using the Send/Receive interface.
+Irregular applications are interesting because they demand special techniques to achieve high performance @feo2011irregular.
+One specific challenge is that this type of application is hard to model in traditional MPI APIs using the Send/Receive interface @gropp2006advanced.
 This is specifically because using this interface requires a programmer to have already anticipated communication within pairs of processes before runtime, which is difficult with irregular applications.
-The introduction of MPI remote memory access (RMA) in MPI-2 and its improvement in MPI-3 has significantly improved MPI's capability to express irregular applications comfortably.
+The introduction of MPI remote memory access (RMA) in MPI-2 and its improvement in MPI-3 has significantly improved MPI's capability to express irregular applications comfortably @dinan.
 This will be explained further in @mpi.

 === Actor model as an irregular application